 White water rafting is when tourists get on the raft to paddle through the water and rapids.
 White water comes from the frothing rapids of a guzzling river which make the water appear white.
 This water rafting as we know it goes back to 1842 when lieutenant john Fremont began exploring Colorado’s Platte River.
 He with his inventor created a rubber raft featuring four rubber cloth tubes and wrap around floor to help the survey great.
 This activity became famous in 1950s.
 It involves each individual paddling 10 feet to 14 feet rafts with double bladed paddles or oars to multi person rafts propelled by single banded paddles that are steered by a person at the stern or by the use of oars.

-White water rafting is a recreation outdoor activity in which an inflatable raft is used to navigate the river or any other water body.
+White water rafting is a recreation outdoor activity in which a rafter uses an inflatable raft to navigate the river or any other water body.
 Risk taking is part of this experience since many people get to deal with different degrees of water rough enough to put their life at a risk.
-This has made it a very extreme sport while other sectors are not so extreme/difficult.
-This has made white water rafting get graded in six class which include;
+This makes it a very extreme sport while other sectors are not so extreme/difficult.

-- Class I: these are basics of white water rafting where rafting is done in very small rough areas.
+- Class I: these are basics of white water rafting where rafting takes place in very small rough areas.

 - Class II: this is the second level from level one where there is small rough water and small rocks which just require the paddling skill

 - Class III: this requires some experience of rafting with small waves without considerable danger.

 - Class IV: this requires an exceptional skill in white water rafting since waves get bigger than those in level three, and there may be a considerable drop